-- A mechanism to check consistent implementation of procedure is in place. - ⇒ MAJOR
+- A mechanism to check consistent implementation of procedure shall be in place. - ⇒ MINOR

 - Records of monitoring and the actions taken are maintained. - ⇒ MINOR

 - Records of origins of all the different sources including third party sourced Fresh Fruit Bunches (FFB) shall be kept - ⇒ MAJOR